 Volkswagen e-up!
 (2019-2022) range, battery & charging

 The latest Volkswagen e-up! has much longer range than its predecessor thanks to a more energy-dense battery, making it a more usable electric car than before

 |Range||Battery size||Wallbox charge time||Rapid charge time|

 |159 miles||36.8kWh||5hrs 30mins (0-100%, 7.2kW)||48mins (10-80%, 30kW)|

 The e-up! has evolved since launching in 2014.
 Thanks to the latest version's more energy-dense battery, it’s a more usable electric car than before; the new battery sits in the same space as the old unit, returning a far more acceptable 159 miles on a single charge.

 The e-up! is compatible with rapid chargers, and Volkswagen says that a 40kW DC supply will deliver a 0-80% top-up in around an hour.
-Plugging into a 7.2kW home wallbox will do the same job in just over four hours, while a full charge from a three-pin household socket will take some 16 hours.
+Plugging into a 7.2kW home wallbox will do the same job in around five-and-a-half hours, while a full charge from a three-pin household socket will take some 16 hours.